nmslib/hnswlib/README.md

 * `knn_query(data, k = 1, num_threads = -1, filter = None)` make a batch query for `k` closest elements for each element of the
     * `data` (shape:`N*dim`).
 Returns a numpy array of (shape:`N*k`).
     * `num_threads` sets the number of cpu threads to use (-1 means use default).
-    * `filter` filters elements by its labels, returns elements with allowed ids
+    * `filter` filters elements by its labels, returns elements with allowed ids.
+Note that search with a filter works slow in python in multithreaded mode.
+It is recommended to set `num_threads=1`
     * Thread-safe with other `knn_query` calls, but not with `add_items`.

 * `load_index(path_to_index, max_elements = 0, allow_replace_deleted = False)` loads the index from persistence to the uninitialized index.